- browse and recover the

 - smaller bug fixes

-- smaller bug fixes (github issues #2 and #3)
+- smaller bug fixes in detection algorithm

 - smaller bug fixes